Americans have the right to drive safe cars. But Congress and state capitals are considering legislation that threatens your safety and privacy.

 What we need now is to turn those agreements into law, so that you can keep fixing your car, your way, without sacrificing safety or privacy.

 Third-party warranties, also called aftermarket or vehicle service contracts, are sold by companies that didn’t build your car and don’t work with your dealer.
-They promise to cover repairs when your factory warranty runs out; however, they often deliver confusion, delays, and poor-quality fixes – all while refusing to pay for repairs you may have thought would be covered by your warranty contract.
+They promise to cover repairs when your warranty runs out; however, they often deliver confusion, delays, and poor-quality fixes – all while refusing to pay for repairs you may have thought would be covered by your warranty contract.

 Unlike manufacturer warranties, these third-party contracts don’t follow the same repair standards.
 They use their own rules, cheaper parts, and slower processes, which means more disputes and worse results.